sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 Before I get deep into the guts of this blogpost -- for those who are wondering -- what about Scala?
 Or F#?
 While I find Scala quite featureful, it is built on the JVM.
-Because of this there are some compromises that have entered the design of Scala: Generally speaking, `Null` can appear where an `Object` can and this is deal killer for me. `Null` issues are more of a problem with Java packages I understand, but given that you can end up using lot of popular Java packages with Scala this is still a concern.
+Because of this there are some compromises that have entered the design of Scala: Generally speaking, `null` can appear where an `Object` can and this is deal killer for me. `null` issues are more of a problem with Java packages I understand, but given that you can end up using lot of popular Java packages with Scala this is still a concern.
 Scala's frankenstein object-functional nature is also too complex for my personal taste.
-People love F# too but the problem of `Null` exists on the CLR too. `Null`/`Nil` are truly "billion-dollar" [mistakes](https://en.wikipedia.org/wiki/Tony_Hoare).
+People love F# too but the problem of `null` exists on the CLR too. `null`/`nil` are truly "billion-dollar" [mistakes](https://en.wikipedia.org/wiki/Tony_Hoare).
 In that respect OCaml/Rust are ideal (Haskell has issues with `undefined` which does not make it totally "good" in this department).

 Finally, there are just too many layers between me and the machine on the JVM/CLR for my personal taste.
 Haskell/OCaml/Rust feel more grokkable to me.